PaulDotSH/SP-Labs/README.md

-This is just stuff for uni... please ignore this repository completely.
+Please ignore this repository completely.
-Especially the OOP and Java stuff